mark2b/embassy-dht-sensor/README.md

 ### PIO support
 Since version 0.2.2 this library supports PIO (Programmable Input/Output) for Raspberry Pi Pico, which allows for more accurate timing when reading data from the DHT sensors.
-To enable PIO support, make sure to include the `pio` feature in your `Cargo.toml`.
+To enable PIO support, make sure to include the `rp_pio` feature in your `Cargo.toml`.
 Using PIO is recommended for better performance.
 There are no requirements to run the library in release mode when using PIO.

 ```toml